APDevTeam/Movecraft-WorldGuard/README.md

 The `1.12.2` branch is coded for Movecraft 7.x and WorldGuard v6.2.x for 1.12.2.

-The `main` branch is coded for Movecraft 8.x and WorldGuard v7.x for 1.14+.
+The `main` branch is coded for Movecraft 8.x and WorldGuard v7.x for 1.14.4 to 1.17.1.

 ## Download